Center for Effective Global Action: Activities

-Policy Impact
+Policy impact

 To transform research into better policies and programs, CEGA encourages the scale-up of proven interventions.
 For example, CEGA researcher Edward Miguel, in collaboration with Michael Kremer, demonstrated in 2004 that school-based mass deworming in rural Kenya is a cost-effective way to improve school attendance.
 Subsequent advocacy by Kremer and Miguel led to the establishment of Deworm the World, a non-profit that works directly with governments to expand school-based deworming.
-The efforts of Deworm the World, together with Miguel's and Kremer’s research, have been instrumental in the creation of Kenya's national deworming program.
+The efforts of Deworm the World, together with Miguel's and Kremer's research, have been instrumental in the creation of Kenya's national deworming program.
 In 2009, the program reached more than 3.6 million children at 8,200 schools across the country, making it one of the first evidence-based, national deworming programs in sub-Saharan Africa.

 Miguel's research on deworming has been covered by The New York Times, as well as The Boston Globe, Chicago Tribune and Financial Times.
-In May 2011, Miguel's and Kremer’s work was featured in a column by Nicholas Kristof on the importance of impact evaluation.
+In May 2011, Miguel's and Kremer's work was featured in a column by Nicholas Kristof on the importance of impact evaluation.

 Partners

 CEGA partners with governments, foundations and non-profit organizations to implement impact evaluations, trainings and research dissemination.
-In each of these areas, the Center works closely with the Abdul Latif Jameel Poverty Action Lab (J-PAL) at the Massachusetts Institute of Technology (MIT) and Innovations for Poverty Action (IPA).
+In each of these areas, the Center works closely with the Abdul Latif Jameel Poverty Action Lab at the Massachusetts Institute of Technology and Innovations for Poverty Action.
 CEGA and J-PAL jointly manage the Agricultural Technology Adoption Initiative, an initiative that seeks to improve the appropriate adoption of agricultural technologies by small-scale farmers in sub-Saharan Africa and South Asia.